fallen-icarus/cardano-loans/GettingStarted.md

 ## Registering the scripts for staking execution - DEVELOPERS ONLY

-**This action only needs to be done once for the entire protocol.
+**This action only needs to be done once per network for the entire protocol.
 It does not need to be done by any users.** These instructions are for completeness as they may be needed by developers.

 The plutus scripts cannot be executed as staking scripts until after they are registered.
 Once the scripts are registered, they can be used as staking scripts immediately by all users.
 Registering the scripts does not require executing the scripts (this may change in the future).
 Once they are registered, *they cannot be deregistered*.

-**Registration has already been done for all scripts for the testnet.**
+**Registration has already been done for all scripts for the preproduction testnet.**

 The following protocol scripts requires staking executions, and therefore, require registration:
 - Negotiation Beacon Script